Baboid/FunTokenTask/README.md

 - Docker
 - Node.js (if you want to run the microservice locally)
-- .env file (shared it with Andrew)

 ## Getting Started

 Follow the steps below to set up and run the Fun Token User Authentication Microservice.

-1. Create a .env file in the root folder and paste in the values which I provided
+1. Create a .env file in the root folder of the project and paste in the values which I provided to Andrew

 2. Create a Docker network for the microservice: